When it comes to switching energy suppliers as a tenant, you might think you're not allowed to do so because it's handled by the landlord.

 Can I switch energy supplier if I'm a tenant?

 The short answer is yes, if you pay your energy bills directly.
-If you’re a tenant and would like to save on your energy bills then, unless your landlord pays the charges, you can change energy supplier.
-The fact that you don’t own the property you live in does not affect your rights to switch.
+If you’re a tenant and would like to save on your energy bills then, unless your landlord pays the bills, you can change energy supplier.
+Not owning the property you live in doesn't affect your rights to switch.

-In fact, energy regulator Ofgem set out to clear up any misconceptions surrounding this issue, and has previously issued guidance emphasising tenants’ rights to switch.
-The underlying message was clear: renting does not relinquish your right to find a cheap energy provider.
+In fact, energy regulator Ofgem set out to clear up any misconceptions surrounding this issue, and has issued guidance emphasising tenants’ rights to switch.
+The underlying message is clear: renting doesn't mean you don't have a right to find a new supplier.

 What if there’s a clause in my tenancy agreement about energy suppliers?

-If you are directly responsible for paying your energy bills, there is no reason you should not be able to select a new energy supplier.
-Do, however, let your landlord know if you decide to change energy provider.
-This isn’t mandatory but the gesture is often appreciated and may be written into your tenancy agreement.
+If you're directly responsible for paying your energy bills, there's no reason you shouldn't be able to select a new energy supplier.
+You should let your landlord know if you decide to change energy provider, though.
+This may be written into your tenancy agreement.

 What if my landlord pays my energy bills?

 If your landlord covers your energy bills, either by paying them directly or as an intermediate, you do not have the right to switch.
-You need to have direct contact with your energy supplier if you are to be entitled to change.
 However, it is worth noting that many landlords are understanding and might agree to change your supplier if you ask, although they are not obliged to do so.

 As a tenant, what charges am I exempt from paying?